ccc-certifier-framework/certifier-framework-for-confidential-computing/APP-RUNTIME-STRUCTURE.md

-Call 5 generates the keys needed by the progam or retrieves then from the store if already initialized. public_key_alg is the name of the public key algorithm used by the program (e.g.- RSA-4096) symmetric_key_alg is the name of the symmetric key algorithm the program uses (e.g.-are256-gcm).
+Call 5 generates the keys needed by the progam or retrieves then from the store if already initialized. public_key_alg is the name of the public key algorithm used by the program (e.g.- RSA-4096) symmetric_key_alg is the name of the symmetric key algorithm the program uses (e.g., aes256-gcm).
 The final argument can force generating new keys even if old ones exist.

 Call 6 specifies pocicy cert (which can, fore example, be embedded in the program in the byte array